MicrosoftDocs/visualstudio-docs/docs/ide/reference/how-to-change-fonts-and-colors-in-the-editor.md

 ---
 title: Change editor fonts and colors
-description: Learn how to change the default font face, adjust the font size, and change the foreground and background colors for various text Display items in the code editor. ms.custom: SEO-VS-2020 ms.date: 06/01/2020 ms.topic: how-to
+description: Learn how to change the default font face, adjust the font size, and change the foreground and background colors for various text display items in the code editor. ms.custom: SEO-VS-2020 ms.date: 06/01/2020 ms.topic: how-to